-The winners of the Short, Original Teleplay, Feature and Horror categories will each receive $2,000 in cash.
+The winners of the Feature, Horror/Thriller, TV Pilot, and Short categories will receive $2,000 in cash, each.

-The winning Short and Feature screenplays will receive $2,500 in legal services from Pierce Law Group, LLP.
+The winning Horror/Thriller feature and Feature screenplays will receive $2,500 in legal services from Pierce Law Group, LLP.

-The top three screenwriters in each category will receive merchandise from the Slamdance SHOP
+The top three screenwriters in each category will receive merchandise from the Slamdance Shop.
+(T-shirts, beanies, etc.).

 Production companies, studios, top agencies and managers request to read our top scripts.